Queen/Cocas Palm (Syagrus Romanzoffiana)

 The Coconut Palm is one of the largest and most easily identifiable varieties of palm found in South East Queensland.
 This species has a large base that leads up to a smooth (often leaning) trunk angled to reveal clusters of flowers and coconut fruit.
 While the Coconut Palm is self-cleaning, it can be very dangerous to let its waste drop from such a great height.
 Aside from releasing dozens of coconuts a year, the coconut palm has fronds that can be up to 4m long.
 Both of these present a serious hazard of falling on unsuspecting passers-by.

-If you are fortunate enough to have a Coconut Palm on your property, B & R Tree Services highly recommends booking a palm tree cleaning to eliminate potential falling risks involved with this type of palm.
+If you are fortunate enough to have a Coconut Palm on your property, B & R Tree Services in Brisbane highly recommends booking a palm tree cleaning to eliminate potential falling risks involved with this type of palm.